Sprenkelz/mpv-syncwatch/README.md

 ## Installation

 This plugin is compatible with Windows.
 Place syncwatch.dll into your scripts folder.
-Create a config file named `syncwatch.toml` with the info below.
+Create a config file named `syncwatch.toml` with the info below and place it in your `portable_config` folder.
 ```toml
 enable_on_start = true
 server_url = "wss://server.syncwatch.space"